Alphabetical Plant Listing

 Naturalizing, Spring Bulbs, Crocus, Narcissus, Scilla, Galanthus, Anemones

-• For great impact, create natural-looking plantings and do not space your bulbs evenly.
-Toss them gently on the lawn, planting them wherever they fall to achieve a natural look.
+• For great impact, create natural-looking plantings, and do not space your bulbs evenly.
+Toss them gently on the lawn, planting them wherever they fall for a natural look.
 Most bulbs look their best when grown in swathes and informal drifts.
 Never forget to leave room for natural increase.

 • Choose a limited palette of colors and try to mass them.
 Do not try to intermingle too many colors or your planting would look unnatural and confusing.